-The Museum's grants and accounts receivable consist of amounts due to the Museum related to work performed under grant agreements.
+MHS' grants and accounts receivable consist of amounts due to MHS related to work performed under grant agreements.
 Grants and accounts receivable are carried at their net realizable value.
 Management estimates the allowance for doubtful accounts based on its assessment of individual accounts.
-Accordingly, no allowance was considered necessary at December 31, 2013.
+Accordingly, no allowance was considered necessary at December 31, 2019.